rees-kyle/public_personal_knowledge_base/notes/software.packages.apps.git-bash.md

 created: 1689208729317
 ---

-Git Bash is a `software application` that provides a Unix-like [[terminal|command-line-interface.terminal]] on Windows systems.
+Git Bash is a `software application` that provides a Unix-like [[terminal|computing.command-line-interface.terminal]] on Windows systems.
 It combines the functionality of Git, a popular version control system, with the power of the Bash shell.

 ---